-Building relational capital is the key to family harmony and a profitable farm business.
-One of David Kohl’s Virginia Tech graduate students studied 400 farms across six states, and found that the farm teams that had great communication — they talked with each other — were 21 per cent more profitable than the teams that didn’t have a great way to share visions, intent and goals.
+Building relational capital is the key to family harmony and profitable farm business.
+One of David Kohl’s Virginia Tech graduate students studied 400 farms across six states and found that the farm teams that had great communication — they talked with each other — were 21 percent more profitable than the teams that didn’t have a great way to share visions, intent, and goals.

 You may now be motivated to take the bull by the horns and make the calls to the advisors you trust to start the succession process.
 A family is like a mobile, and if you start to change, then you are going to shake the rest of the clan’s balance…and the chaos will be okay if everyone works hard to communicate their true values and beliefs.